This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Yep, puppies have smaller bladders than adult dogs.

-- Archer: As I mentioned puppies will sometimes get their business done outside then have a pee accident inside and Archer was no different.
+- Archer: As I mentioned puppies will sometimes get their business done outside and then have a pee accident inside and Archer was no different.
 While we have gotten pretty good at detecting when a puppy has to potty by watching for signs like circling, sniffing, etc we are still not 100%.
 I feel like sometimes Archer didn’t know he had to pee until after he started peeing.
 Ahhh…the joys of raising a puppy 🙂

 - Raven: When Raven came to the house she had great bladder control her problem was she didn’t know she was supposed to potty outside.
 Because she had better bladder control than a puppy we gave her more freedom.
-She is potty trained now, but if we had treated her like a puppy (limited freedom, watching her 100% of the time) I have no doubt she would have had zero accidents in the house and she probably would have been house trained within a couple weeks time or possibly less.
+She is potty trained now, but if we had treated her like a puppy (limited freedom, watching her 100% of the time) I have no doubt she would have had zero accidents in the house and she probably would have been house trained within a couple of weeks time or possibly less.

 Winner: DOG.
 While I haven’t potty trained many older dogs the fact that they can physically hold it longer than a puppy is a huge plus.